Zavesca (miglustat) is an orally active competitive, reversible inhibitor of glucosylceramide synthase.

 In the US, Zavesca is indicated as monotherapy for the treatment of adult patients with mild to moderate type 1 Gaucher disease (GD-1) for whom enzyme replacement therapy is not a therapeutic option (e.g. due to allergy, hypersensitivity, or poor venous access).

-Zavesca® (miglustat) is approved in the European Union for the treatment of progressive neurological manifestations in adult patients and pediatric patients with Niemann-Pick type C disease (NP-C).
-Zavesca® is the first treatment to be approved for patients with Niemann-Pick type C disease, a very rare, invariably progressive and eventually fatal neurodegenerative genetic disorder affecting both children and adults.
+In the European Union, Zavesca is also indicated for the treatment of progressive neurological manifestations in adult patients and paediatric patients with Niemann-Pick type C (NP-C) disease, a very rare, invariably progressive and eventually fatal neurodegenerative genetic disorder affecting both children and adults.

-Zavesca is approved for the treatment of Niemann-Pick type C disease in 45 countries, including the European Union since 2009 and Japan since 2012.
+Zavesca is commercially available for the treatment of mild to moderate type 1 Gaucher disease in 47 countries, including the US and the European Union (since 2003).

-Zavesca is approved for the treatment of mild to moderate type 1 Gaucher disease in 47 countries, including the United States and the European Union since 2003.
+Outside of the US, Zavesca is commercially available for the treatment of Niemann-Pick type C disease in 45 countries, including the European Union (since 2009) and Japan (since 2012).

 For full information please see the download.